anton-g-kulikov/markdown-slides/README.md

 1. Create new presentations as markdown files in `/public/slides/`
 2. Access them via the homepage or directly at `/slides/[filename]`
 3. Extend components in the codebase to add new features
+4. Run tests with `npm run test` to ensure functionality
+5. Deploy to Firebase with `npm run deploy` after building
-4. Update styles to customize the look and feel
+6. Update styles to customize the look and feel